-According to FPL, the net proceeds to be received from the issuance and sale and/or exchange (if there are any net proceeds from an exchange) of the additional long-term debt and equity securities (with the exception of the proceeds of the issuance and sale of any pollution control revenue bonds, solid waste disposal revenue bonds, industrial development revenue bonds, variable rate demand notes or other "private activity bonds" or similar securities which will be used for specific purposes) will be added to FPL's general funds and will be used to finance the acquisition or construction of additional electric facilities and equipment, as well as capital improvements to and maintenance of existing facilities; to reacquire, by redemption, purchase, exchange or otherwise, any of its outstanding debt securities or equity securities; to repay all or a portion of any maturing long-term debt obligations; to satisfy FPL's obligations under guarantees; to repay all or a portion of short-term bank borrowings, commercial paper and other short-term debt outstanding at the time of such transactions; and/or for other corporate purposes.
+According to FPL, it is expected that the net proceeds to be received from the issuance and sale and/or exchange (if there are any net proceeds from an exchange) of the additional long-term debt and equity securities (with the exception of the proceeds of the issuance and sale of any Revenue Bonds, variable rate demand notes or other "private activity bonds" or similar securities which will be used for specific purposes) will be added to FPL's general funds and will be used to finance the acquisition or construction of additional electric facilities and equipment, as well as capital improvements to and maintenance of existing facilities; to reacquire, by redemption, purchase, exchange or otherwise, or to otherwise satisfy, discharge or defease, any of its outstanding debt securities or equity securities; to repay all or a portion of any maturing long-term debt obligations; to satisfy FPL's obligations under guaranties; to repay all or a portion of short-term bank borrowings, commercial paper and other short-term debt outstanding at the time of such transactions; and/or for other corporate purposes.
 Proceeds, if any, may be temporarily invested in short-term instruments pending their application to the foregoing purposes.
-During the period 2011-2012, approximately \$95.6 million of FPL's long-term debt will mature.
+During the period 2013-2014, approximately \$809 million of FPL's long-term debt will mature.

 FPL maintains a continuous construction program, principally for electric generation, transmission, and distribution facilities.
-As of June 30, 2010, FPL estimated that capital expenditures under its 2011-2012 construction program will approximate \$5.7 billion, including Allowance for Funds Used During Construction (AFUDC).
+As of December 31, 2012, FPL estimated that capital expenditures under its 2013-2014 construction program will approximate \$4.87 billion, including Allowance for Funds Used During Construction (AFUDC) (as more fully described in Exhibit B of FPL's application).
+In addition, FPL has subsequently identified potential incremental capital expenditures of up to approximately \$1.3 billion in total for 2013 and 2014 that are expected to improve its long-term customer value proposition.